JuliaDynamics/NetworkDynamics.jl/docs/src/SDEVertex.md

 nothing # hide
 ```

 Now we can construct the dynamics of the second layer by using `NetworkDynamics`.
-Since the graph of the stochastic layer has no edges we can take the edge function of the deterministic case as a placeholder.
+Since the graph structure of the stochastic layer has no edges we can take the edge function of the deterministic case as a placeholder.

 ```@example SDEVertex
 fluctuation_vertex = ODEVertex(f! = fluctuation!, dim = 2)